scorpido74/azure-docs.nl-nl/articles/backup/selective-disk-backup-restore.md

 ## <a name="using-powershell"></a>PowerShell gebruiken

-Zorg ervoor dat u Azure versie 3.7.0 of hoger gebruikt.
+Zorg ervoor dat u Azure PowerShell versie 3.7.0 of hoger gebruikt.

 ### <a name="enable-backup-with-powershell"></a>Back-up inschakelen met Power shell